mongodb-partners/maap-framework/README.md

 Given below are the two use cases for demonstrating the power of the MAAP Framework.

 ### 1. Internal Enterprise Search:
-An Enterprise search chatbot is an AI-powered virtual assistant within a company, designed to streamline tasks and boost employee productivity.
+An Enterprise search is an AI-powered virtual assistant within a company, designed to streamline tasks and boost employee productivity.

 #### Level setting for demo

 What?
- - Assist company employees in understanding their corporate insurance policy, including coverage and conditions, using the RAG-powered chatbot.
+ - Assist company employees in understanding their corporate insurance policy, including coverage and conditions, using the RAG-powered application.

 Why?
  - Insurance policies are often long, complex, and filled with fine print, making them difficult to understand.
 In times of need, asking specific questions is much easier than sifting through a lengthy policy.
 Employees need a convenient way to learn about specific policy coverage, the claim submission process, and other policy details.

 How?
- - Enterprise Search chatbots empower employees with 24/7 access to insurance policy details and a streamlined claims submission process.
+ - Enterprise Search empowers employees with 24/7 access to insurance policy details and a streamlined claims submission process.

 The demo can be viewed here : [https://view.highspot.com/viewer/669e29cf3732ccf8afddabb5](https://view.highspot.com/viewer/669e29cf3732ccf8afddabb5)

-### 2. Customer Service Chatbot:
+### 2. Customer Service:
-Customer Service chatbots are AI-powered assistants that engage customers 24/7, offering support, handling inquiries, and assisting with external services.
+Customer Service are AI-powered assistants that engage customers 24/7, offering support, handling inquiries, and assisting with external services.

 #### Level setting for demo